wilsonify/wilsonify.github.io/content/recipes/BROWN RICE BOWL WITH EDAMAME AND TAMARI SCALLION SAUCE37.md

 each should do you.
 If you want some added crunch, sprinkle some sliced almonds over the top.

-You can make this shit all on Sunday night and then just heat it up all week for breakfast.
+You can make this    all on Sunday night and then just heat it up all week for breakfast.